HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 3) Dulcamara:

-This homeopathic treatment is mainly stipulated for joint pain and would be prescribed when you have the following symptoms:
+This homeopathic treatment is mainly prescribed for joint pain and would be prescribed when individuals have the following symptoms:

 • Ear pain.